nurealam1190/vigilant-palm-tree-GitHubRepo/README.md

-# This Just Sample Repo While learning GitHub
+# This is Just Sample Repo While learning GitHub

 ## In this we will learn all about GitHub